chetzer-ncpa/ncpag2s-clc/README.md

 Options and flags will vary between subcommands but will be consistent when the meaning is roughly the same.
 Generally speaking, they will fall into the following categories:

 ### Time
-The time(s) at which data is to be returned are indicated using `--date` and `--hour` flags.
+The time(s) at which data is to be returned are indicated using `--date` and `--hour` flags for single-time requests, or `--startdate`, `--starthour`, `--enddate`, `--endhour`, and `--every` flags for time ranges.
 Dates can be parsed from any ISO8601-compliant format; examples will be formatted as YYYY-MM-DD.
 Times are treated as integer hours, UTC.
-When supported, multiple dates and/or hours can be provided after the flags, in which case every combination of date and hour will be retrieved.
-Multi-time requests can be slow to complete, as each date/time requires a separate request be sent to the server.
+Be aware that multi-time requests are slower to complete than single-time requests, as each date/time requires a separate request be sent to the server.

 ### Location
 Locations are specified as latitude and longitude in decimal degrees.
 Different subcommands will require different sets of options, see the help texts for details.